bugfender/BugfenderSDK-android-sample/README.md

 The following functionalities are missing (compared to the iOS SDK):

-* Automated UI Event logging
+* Automated UI Event logging (some done, some missing)
 * Automated reporting on new SDK versions

 ### Contributions